 Some of the popular hikes here include Lake Agnes Trail, Plain of Six Glaciers, and the Little and Big Beehive.
 The Lake Louise hikes are known for their tea houses that sit at the top of the mountain.
-You can hike up the Lake Agnes Trail to arrive to the Lake Agnes Tea House or hike the Plain of Six Glaciers (longer and harder), to arrive to the Plain of Six Glaciers Tea House, which is a bit more secluded.
+You can hike up the Lake Agnes Trail to arrive at the Lake Agnes Tea House or hike the Plain of Six Glaciers (longer and harder), to arrive at the Plain of Six Glaciers Tea House, which is a bit more secluded.

 We chose to hike the Lake Agnes Trail, which began easy and got harder once we neared the top.
 It was a mere two miles until we reached the tea house and the crowds never disappeared.
-We started the hike at 0800 and arrived to the tea house at 0915 and had to wait in line for an hour to get a table.
+We started the hike at 0800 and arrived at the tea house at 0915 and had to wait in line for an hour to get a table.
 I’d recommend leaving a bit earlier to avoid more of the crowds.
 Once you reach the tea house, you can continue up the Little and Big Beehive Trail to the top of the mountain.

 Located just outside the village of Lake Louise, you’ll find Moraine Lake in Banff National Park.
-Situated 20-minutes south of Louise and 50-minutes south of Peyto, Moraine is also a glacially fed lake.
+Situated 20-minutes south of Louise and 50-minutes south of Peyto, Moraine is also a glacially-fed lake.
 I was in awe and most stunned by the mountain views encompassing the lake.
 Moraine is situated in the Valley of the Ten Peaks, and although you can’t see all 10 peaks from the ground, you can see them if you choose to hike.

-Like Louise, there’s also a place to stay on Moraine – Moraine Lake Lodge.
-Unlike the Fairmont, it’s not the main draw to Moraine and is hidden behind trees so you get a more authentic feel for the nature and beauty surrounding the lake.
+Like Lake Louise, there’s also a place to stay on Moraine – Moraine Lake Lodge.
+Unlike the Fairmont, it’s not the main draw to Moraine and is hidden behind trees so you get a more authentic feel for nature and beauty surrounding the lake.

 The parking lot at Moraine holds approximately 50 cars, is much smaller than the Lake Louise parking lot, and fills up early in the morning.
-We arrived at 0550 (with the sun set to rise at 0551) and every spot was taken.
+We arrived at 0550 (with the sunset to rise at 0551) and every spot was taken.
 We managed to find street parking on our way back down the mountain, but street parking is very limited and we had to walk a mile to the lake.
 Do not park where there are no parking signs, there were cars getting towed.
 If you can’t manage to get a parking spot you have to drive to Lake Louise campground and take a shuttle up.
 The shuttles leave every 15 minutes starting at 0815 and ending at 1745.
 You can find further shuttle information here.

 Because we were at Moraine so early, it seemed less crowded than Louise.
 While there were people around, they tended to flock to each other.
 Everyone was on a pile of rocks taking pictures, while I was able to walk a few feet away and find my own little corner to take photographs.
 If you face the rock pile, I headed to the right, past the lodge, to find my own rock pile to shoot pictures from.
 However, once I started a line formed behind me.

-I wore normal clothes to Moraine (for pictures), and took hiking clothes in my backpack.
+I wore normal clothes to Moraine (for pictures) and took hiking clothes in my backpack.
 Once done, there was a public restroom I changed at and we began our hike around 0630.
 While there were people on the trails, it was serene and felt like we had a piece of paradise to ourselves.
 If able, I’d recommend waking up early to avoid the crowds.
-On our way down the mountain there were groups of 10+ people coming up at a time.
+On our way down the mountain, there were groups of 10+ people coming up at a time.

 Popular Hikes Near Moraine Lake